hoani/hoani.github.io/_posts/guides/2022-03-30-golangGenerics.md

 One gotcha in go 1.18 (and maybe later versions?
 Who knows...) is that a member function cannot have its own generic types.

-For example, we couldn't define:
+For example, we cannot define:
 ```golang
 func (s *Set[T]) Length[N: ~int|~uint]() N {
 	return N(len(s.m))
 }
 ```

-This will result in the compile error `method must have no type parameters`.
+This will result in the compile error: `"method must have no type parameters"`.

 ## Constraints